Absurd fantasies & Refexive De-Constructions:

 2. Sally Potter’s YES (2004)

 Sally Potter started to write YES on September 12, 2001.
-It is a meditation on inter-cultural love told entirely in iambic pentameter; for this, it has been ruthlessly mocked as trying to be overly artsy.
-For me, the language flows seamlessly.
-More distracting are the very early 2000s cinematography choices (the diagonal angle, the shaky hand-held with jump-frames).
-But, I can forgive all these and still find the experiment worthwhile and even satisfying.
+Flipping the Hollywood spectacle of the romance film, it is a meditation on how we understand our subject positions (gender, nationality, religious, political) told entirely in iambic pentameter; for this, it has been ruthlessly mocked as trying to be overly artsy.
+I believe the language flows seamlessly; seemingly more distracting are the very early 2000s cinematography choices (the diagonal angle, the shaky hand-held with jump-frames, and stop motion blurs) but these choices do serve as post-structural critique, inviting spectators to question the narrative and production.

 She—as her name is never revealed—is an Irish-American scientist; He was a doctor in Lebanon but now uses knives in restaurant kitchens.
 They say Yes to each other while her marriage is collapsing; she’s in a gala-gown and he’s in a waiter’s suit, clowning and catching her giggles.
 Later, he fingers her in a cafe while she repeats yes, yes, yes.
 Let all things hidden be exposed.
 Yes.
 Let all things become pleasure.
 Yes.
 I’m going to make you cum.
 Yes.

-Mood: calamitous global politics don’t have to stop us from loving
+Mood: calamitous global politics don’t have to stop us from loving, but what are the limits of romantic solidarity anyway?

 3. Atom Egoyan’s Calendar (1994)